jacobtonder/BlazorMarkupBeautify/README.md

 The purpose of this library is to enable developers use markup instead of C# when using control structures.
 This should help increase readability of the code, instead of having to switch between html and C#.

-Currently this library only support conditional and iteration.
+Currently, this library supports conditional and iteration.

 ## Installation

 Install this package through NuGet Packages in Visual Studio or through command line.
 Alternatively, you can download the latest release [here](https://github.com/jacobtonder/BlazorMarkupBeautify/releases).

-Tip: Since you most likely will be using this on all your pages, you can include this line in "_Imports.razor"
+Tip: Since you most likely will be using this on all your Razor pages, you can include this line in "_Imports.razor"
 ```csharp
 @using BlazorMarkupBeautify
 ```